Trim0500/DnD-Character-Creation/README.md

 ### Installation Instructions

-This program was created using Visual Studio 2022.
+This program was created using Visual Studio 2022 and uses the build tools for 2019.
 In the zip file the solution is included along with the necessary source code to create a build and run it.

 In order to make a successful build of the project, follow these steps

 1. Open the solution in Visual Studio and wait for everything to load
-2. Locate the directory for the CppUnit library and source code.
-3. Go to Go to 'Project > Properties > C/C++ > General'.
-Put "{your directory}\cppunit-1.12.1\include" in
-	the 'Additional Include Directories' text box.
-4. Go to 'Project > Properties > Linker > Input'.
-Put "{your directory}\cppunit-1.12.1\lib\cppunit.lib" in
-	the 'Additional Dependences' text box.
-5. Go to 'Project > Properties > Build Events > Post-Build Event'.
-Put '"$(TargetPath)"' in the 'Command Line' textbox.Put 'Unit Tests...' in the 'Description' textbox.
-6. Run the project
+2. Run the program

+Note: It may happen that 1 test may show as a failure, simply run the program again and it should
+		resolve itself as this is part of the random tests.